Investigating a crash in Enumerable.LastOrDefault with a custom collection

 return list[count - 1]; // and this one.
 If one item is removed, this will crash

 There are multiple ways to fix this issue.
-One of them is to add a new method on the custom collection to get the last item and operate on the ImmutableList<T> directly.
+One approach is to add a method directly on the custom collection that operates on ImmutableList<T>:

 C#